 The opening sentences are an essential part of your letter because it’s the first chance your reader has to form an opinion of you.

-Your first paragraph should state the position for which you’re applying and the relevant job posting number (if applicable).
+Your first paragraph should state the position you’re applying for and the relevant job posting number (if applicable).
 It’s wise to indicate where you heard about the vacancy; this is especially important if you’ve been referred by an existing employee as this can often go in your favor.
 On the other hand, you may be applying to a position where there is no job posting, which is fine; this happens all the time.

 The main body of your letter is where you convince the reader that you are the right person for the job.
 Remember that if you don’t capture the manager’s interest in your cover letter, they may not bother to read your resume.

 Focus on the primary duties involved in the job and demonstrate your ability to excel in these areas by giving concrete examples of your professional work experience.
 Researching the company or organization can pay off.
 The more you know about the company, the better you can tailor your skills and attributes to match the company’s requirements.

 If the company has a website, spend some time reading through it and gathering information.
 Find out what’s paramount to them and be aware of current projects and potential issues.
 If you can demonstrate in your letter, you’ve gone to the effort of finding out about the company.
 Doing research will impress the hiring manager.

 It’s critical to put your stamp on your cover letter—let your personality and enthusiasm for the job shine through.
 Tell the manager why you want this job and what you could contribute to the company.
 Try to communicate what draws you specifically to this company and how your skills and experience could be of benefit.